Dunstan Chestnuts Castanea dentata X mollissima

 Your local extension service will make recommendations along with the soil test.
 Strong rains can also leach away much of the Nitrogen, which is highly soluable.
 Nitrogen is a key element required for plant growth.
 Do not fertilize at planting.
 Quick-release lawn or garden fertilizer can burn the tender roots of young trees before they become established.
 We recommend waiting at least a month after the trees have leafed out before fertilizing with a time-released fertilizer such as Scotts Osmocote.
 After applying the fertilizer make sure you water your trees lightly for absorption.

-Once the trees are established, fertilize in early spring (Mar-April) when growth begins and again in early June with the start of summer rains.
+Once the trees are established, fertilize in early spring (Mar-April) when growth begins and again in early June if poor soil with the start of summer rains.
 Do not fertilize in the fall, which can promote late season tender growth that can be damaged by early frosts.

 Water is the single most important factor for tree survival.
 If the year you plant is like the severe drought experienced by the Midwest several summers ago, if you do not water your trees they will die.
 The truth is that many trees die from too little or too much water during the first few months after planting.
 Trees are likely to get too little water in well-drained soil and too much in soil that is poorly drained.
 We recommend for best success to supplemental water your newly planted trees for the first two years.